mike-seger/sql-commander/README.md

 ```
 java -jar sql-commander.jar
 ```
-This allows to put any additional jdbc drivers into the directory: **driver** This location is defined in loader.properties.
+This allows to put any additional jdbc drivers into the directory: **driver**.
+This location can be overridden in loader.properties.